 Since the introduction of the free SHS, I am yet to hear of any rich person who has offered to donate the school fees which he would otherwise have paid for the child to the school, on a termly basis.

-This implies that many of the rich people are not ready to pay.
+This implies that many of the

 Those who are ready to pay may rather send their children to private or international schools.

-In Ghana, a lot of people may not declare realistic incomes and so it would be the rich and the poor.
+In Ghana, a lot of people may not declare realistic incomes and so it would be

 A friend of mine told me about a man who had expressed interest in buying his car.